Ahead of Trump-Kim summit, Japanese abductees' families fight for their release

 It's a deeply painful issue of great urgency in Japan.
 But now, after demanding their release for decades, the country believes there is an opening.

-President Donald Trump is set to meet with North Korean dictator Kim Jong Un in the coming weeks, and the U.S. expects that three Americans held prisoner by Kim will be released.
+President Donald Trump is set to meet with North Korean dictator Kim Jong Un in the coming weeks.
+The president announced Wednesday that the three American men who have been detained in North Korea for the past year have been released and are on their way back to the U.S. with Secretary of State Mike Pompeo.

 But Trump has also said he will raise the plight of Japanese abductees and vowed to help solve this issue.